CEH – Swissonic

 Being the first watch system completely disposing of the need for a balance, the tuning fork system was regarded by the Swiss watch making industry as the main base for future developments.
 All watchmaking companies wanting to enter the development of revolutionary battery driven systems would be confronted with the need to avoid the 1953 ‘Accutron‘ patent, discouraging some manufacturers to pursue the developments and motivating others to research systems then thought to be pure science fiction.
-The Swiss new, that one way to regain the technological supremacy would be to bring the person responsible for the Accutron development back to Switzerland at all costs (7).
+The Swiss new, that one way to regain the technological supremacy would be to bring the person responsible for the Accutron development back to Switzerland at all costs, especially as the two CEH projects ‘Alpha’ and ‘Beta’, studying the development of a superior Swiss metal tuning fork system, did not produce reliable results for over one year (7).

-On behalf of the CEH, Sydney de Coulon, then director of Ebauches SA travelled personally to New York and recruited Max Hetzel, inventor of the ‘Accutron‘ tuning fork system, to return to Switzerland in late 1963.
+On behalf of the CEH, Sydney de Coulon, then general director of Ebauches SA travelled personally to New York and recruited Max Hetzel, inventor of the ‘Accutron‘ tuning fork system, to return to Switzerland in late 1963.
 De Coulon made Hetzel an offer he could not refuse, allegedly tripling the salary Hetzel gained at Bulova.
-To take full advantage of Hetzel’s experience in developing and industrialising a new watch system, he was given the lead of the LSRH (Laboratoire Suisse de Recherche Horlogère), which was working in parallel with the CEH, where he should develop an ‘all Swiss’ tuning fork movement by avoiding all conflicts with the said Bulova patent of 1953 (6, 7).
+To take full advantage of Hetzel’s experience in developing and industrialising a new watch system, he was given the lead of the LSRH (Laboratoire Suisse de Recherche Horlogère), which was working in parallel with the CEH, where he should develop an all Swiss’ tuning fork movement by avoiding all conflicts with the said Bulova patent of 1953 and make up the delay caused by the two other stagnating CEH projects ‘Alpha’ and ‘Beta’ (6, 7).

 Although administratively the LSRH would be considered part of the CEH, the two institutions CEH and LSRH would be factually independent and not even exchange expertise at the beginning, although starting from 1964, progress reports of the LSRH would be integrated into the CEH reports described as coming from the ‘Ligne Pilote’.
 In these reports Max Hetzel was referred to as director of the ‘Ligne Pilote’.
 The fact that Hetzel was referred to as ‘director’ was part of the deal with Sydney de Coulon, as Hetzel did not want to be a subordinate of another leading person when returning to Switzerland (7).

-The project Hetzel would be leading was one of three tuning fork based research topics during the first three years of the CEH (1962 -1965).
-Hetzel managed to advance his project of developing an all Swiss tuning fork movement faster than the other two tuning fork related CEH-projects, Alpha and Beta (6, 7).
+The project Hetzel would be leading was one of three metal tuning fork based research topics during the first three years of the CEH (1962 -1965).
+Hetzel managed indeed to advance his project of developing an all Swiss metal tuning fork movement faster than the other two tuning fork related CEH-projects, ‘Alpha’ and ‘Beta’ complying with the expectations the Swiss had considering his expertise (6, 7).

 The first caliber which was developed by Hetzel’s group was given the number ‘151’ and the project was named ‘Swissonic’ by Hetzel himself (1).